 Of course, people’s views can change once a political debate heats up.
 Latham announced the school funding policy on 15 September, three-and-a-half weeks before election day.
 The plan provoked a furore, particularly on talkback radio.
 The prime minister, John Howard, characterised it as “old-fashioned class warfare,” a phrase that appeared repeatedly – along with “hit list” – in media coverage over subsequent days and weeks.
 The churches “savaged” Latham (according to a headline in the Australian), and the private schools warned of fee hikes and an exodus back to government schools.
 Robert Manne described the announcement as “dubious politics.”
 Andrew Bolt described it as “abhorrent.”

 So what really went wrong for Labor in 2004?
-In an article published in the Australian Journal of Political Science, Murray Goot and Ian Watson analysed the Australian Election Study, which reported the findings of a post-election survey of 1769 voters.
+In an article published in the Australian Journal of Political Science, Murray Goot and Ian Watson analysed the results of the Australian Election Study, which reported the findings of a post-election survey of 1769 voters.
 They concluded that while Labor had a clear advantage during the campaign in relation to education (despite the “hit list”), health and the environment, that edge was overwhelmed by the Coalition’s strength on interest rates in particular.